CreationsXJohnC/jve-capital-investments-website/README.md

 If you deploy to Vercel:
 - Set `RESEND_API_KEY` in Vercel Project Settings → Environment Variables.
+- Optionally set `NEXT_PUBLIC_YT_CHANNEL_ID` to enable Latest Videos.
 - Redeploy for changes to take effect.

 ## YouTube Channel Videos

-The homepage Testimonials section can automatically feature your latest YouTube uploads.
+The homepage includes a "Featured Video" and a "Latest Videos" grid sourced from your channel.

 - Set your channel ID in `.env.local`: